TailwindFinancial/TailwindOS-app/docs/ARCHITECTURE.md

 ## Overview

-Tailwind Lite is built using a modern React Native architecture with the following key principles:
+Tailwind is built using a modern React Native architecture with the following key principles:

 - **Component-Based**: Modular, reusable UI components
 - **Type-Safe**: Full TypeScript coverage for reliability